0x4ka/Quartz/content/thoughts/A structure inside and outside the company.md

 ---
-title: "A structure inside and outside the company"
+title: 'A structure inside and outside the company'
 date: 2024-02-06T15:22:56.000+09:00
 tags:
 ---